DarrenOfficial/lavalink-list/docs/index.md

 ## Info
 These lavalink hosts are grouped into two different categories.
 [With SSL](https://lavalink-list.darrennathanael.com/SSL/lavalink-with-ssl/), and [without SSL](https://lavalink-list.darrennathanael.com/NoSSL/lavalink-without-ssl/)
-SSL one needed `”secure”` to be set to true at client side, whilst the one without SSL should just works.
+SSL one needed `”secure”` to be set to true at client side & using port 433, whilst the one without SSL should just works.

 Is there a difference between those two? no there isn't.
 Just try it and see. :D